 A Newport Beach property division attorney can also potentially help you streamline your divorce in various ways.
 For example, they may help you take advantage of alternative dispute resolution that allows you and your spouse to negotiate property division privately and reach more personalized results.
 Ultimately, you will have a much easier time managing the various aspects of your divorce case with an experienced Newport Beach property division lawyer on your side.

 It’s natural to have many questions about property division and concerns about the process as you prepare for your divorce in Newport Beach.
-The attorneys at the Law Offices of Dorie A. Rogers have assisted many clients in the Newport Beach, CA, area with complex divorce cases.
+The attorneys at the Dorie A. Rogers have assisted many clients in the Newport Beach, CA, area with complex divorce cases.
 The following are some of the most frequently asked questions from prospective clients regarding property division.

 Q: Can Separate Property Be Divided in Divorce?